kevinfarrugia/react-glider/README.md

 ### Perspective View

 The CSS for the [perspective view](https://kevinfarrugia.github.io/react-glider/?path=/story/glider--perspective-view) is not included in `Glider.js` or this package.
-You can find it in [`.storybook/preview-head.html`](https://github.com/hipstersmoothie/react-glider/blob/master/.storybook/preview-head.html) in the `style` tag.
+You can find it in [`perspective.css`](https://github.com/kevinfarrugia/react-glider/blob/master/docs/perspective.css).
 Please do not file bugs for it as I do not want to support it.

 ## FAQs